What is atrial fibrillation (AFib)?

 - Atrial Fibrillation Medications (American Heart Association)

-- Cardioversion (National Heart, Lung, and Blood Institute) Also in Spanish
+- Heart Treatments (National Heart, Lung, and Blood Institute) Also in Spanish

 - Maze Surgery (Texas Heart Institute) Also in Spanish

-- Treatment Guidelines of Atrial Fibrillation (AFib or AF) (American Heart Association)
+- Treatment Options for Atrial Fibrillation (American Heart Association)

 - Atrial Fibrillation and Stroke (National Institute of Neurological Disorders and Stroke)